-I called my boss and told her that I had woken up with a stomach ache and that I knew it was my nerves.
+I called my boss in the morning and told her that I had woken up with a stomachache and that I knew it was my nerves.

 I told her that I didn't think I was a good fit to work there.
 That the ladies were getting frustrated that I couldn't understand them and I was frustrated too.

-She said are you sure you don't want to give it another week?
+She asked, "are you sure you don't want to give it another week?"

 I told her that quitting is kind of my thing.